ethereum/go-ethereum/docs/developers/evm-tracing/built-in-tracers.md

 ## Block overrides {#block-overrides}

-Similar to [State overrides](#state-overrides), it is also possible to override some of the block header's fields to simulate the effects of `eth_call` or `debug_traceCall`, we support the following block header fields to override:
+Similar to [State overrides](#state-overrides), it is also possible to override some of the execution's block context to simulate the effects of `eth_call` or `debug_traceCall`, we support the following override options:

 - `number`: `hexdecimal`.
 The block number.
 - `difficulty`: `hexdecimal`.
 The block difficulty.